xxz619/blog/_posts/2020-08-11-how_to_setup_a_jekyll_website.md

 Now that the remote repo is set up to receive our files, we need to commit those files and connect the remote and local repos to each other.

 1. Type: `git add .`
-2. Type: `git commit -m 'Adding files'
+2. Type: `git commit -m 'Adding files`
   - After the `-m`, you can add any message you want that briefly explains what you are doing
 3. Type: `git branch -M main`
 4. Finally, type: `git push -u origin main`